 - digestive problems

-Serotonin is a chemical messenger that is common in the brain.
+Serotonin is a chemical messenger common in the brain.
 Many brain networks involve serotonin, including those that play a role in the regulation of stress and anxiety.

-Some people have serotonin deficits that may contribute to mental health issues, such as depression.
+Some people have serotonin deficits that may contribute to mental health conditions, such as depression.
 Antidepressant medications can increase serotonin levels and help with symptoms.

 Exercise, diet, and light therapy might also increase serotonin levels.